denko-rb/arduino-yaml-board-maps/README.md

 ## Usage

-Clone or download this repo and use `BoardMap.ccpp` and all the files inside `yaml` as descibed above.
+Clone or download this repo.
+Use `BoardMap.h` and all the files inside `yaml` as descibed above.

 Each map is a flat dictionary where each key (an identifier) maps to one integer.